 Kayak bulkheads can serve as dry storage, and you can find these on the bow and/or stern on some models.
 Bulkheads also help with buoyancy.

 I mentioned the shock cords a bit ago, and you will often find these on open areas of a kayak.
-On some kayaks, you can put things like a small cooler or even a dog on spacious deck areas.
-Shock cords, along with open deck areas, will help you securely strap down your gear.
+On some kayaks, you can put a cooler or your dog if the deck is large enough.
+Shock cords and open deck areas will help you securely strap down your gear.

 Most run-of-the-mill recreational kayaks are around 10 feet long.
 Tandem kayaks are longer because there are built for two people.
 Touring kayaks and sea kayaks are even longer.
 Some fishing kayaks will be more than 10 feet long as well.

 A standard beginner kayak will be about 10 feet long.
-Depending on what you will be doing, your kayak may be longer or shorter.
+Your kayak may be longer or shorter depending on what you will be doing.
 With a longer kayak, you will sacrifice turning ability for speed.
 Also, consider transporting and storing your kayak when considering the length.

-For me, I have to hoist my kayak on top of my car onto a rack.
-My kayak weighs 40+ pounds, which isn’t super heavy, but again, depending on how much you can lift, this is something to keep in mind.
 You can always buy a cart to maneuver the yak to the water.
-You may still have to put in the back of a pickup or on top of a car.
+However, you may still have to put it in the back of a pickup or on top of a car.

-Comfort is such an essential factor when you are kayaking and will make or break your experience.
+Comfort is essential for kayaking and will make or break your experience.
 You want to have adequate legroom and a comfortable seat.
-Solid back support is also important.
-As a guy who has dealt with a lot of back problems, I am speaking from experience.
+Solid back support is also essential.
+As a guy who has dealt with many back problems, I speak from experience.

-A sit-on-top kayak offers a lot more room in terms of leg space and with integrated footrests, you can change your posture and footing as often as you need.
-These are some things to think about when looking for the best kayak for beginners.
+A sit-on-top kayak offers a lot more legroom, and with integrated footrests, you can change your posture and footing as often as you need.
+These are some things to consider when looking for the best kayak for beginners.

-If you are just getting started kayaking, there is going to be a learning curve.
+There will be a learning curve if you are just getting started kayaking.
 You will probably run into rocks, stumps, or other objects while you are getting used to maneuvering.
 Make sure you buy a kayak that can take a beating.

 This also brings up the debate between a hard kayak and an inflatable.
-Hard kayaks can take a beating, to a certain point.
-They can still be punctured by sharp rocks and things like that, though not as easy as an inflatable.
+Hard kayaks can take a beating to a certain point.
+However, they can still be punctured by sharp rocks and things, though not as easy as an inflatable.